falkirks/SimplePortals/README.md

 SimplePortals
 =============
-SimplePortals is a stupidly simple portal plugin.
+SimplePortals is a simple portal plugin that allows you to make Nether style portals.
 It depends on SimpleWarp.

 ### Creating a portal
 1. Build a portal